Reporting agile progress in a non-agile project

 The case study was conducted at LShift, a hi-tech software development company that works across a broad range of industries, languages and platforms.
 They are probably best known for creating RabbitMQ.

-Find out more about this case study: White Paper
+Find out more about this case study: Research paper & White Paper